averkinderen/uptec.github.io/_posts/2024-01-16-auth-series-4-call-protected-api-by-azure-ad-microsoft-entra-id-via-console-device-code-flow.md

 # Auth Series #4 - Call ASP.NET Core API Protected By Azure AD/Microsoft Entra ID via Console App Using Device Code Flow

-This is 4th tutorial of the **Auth Series**.
+This is the 4th tutorial of the **Auth Series**.
 In tutorial, we are going to make a simple console application built on top of .NET 7x and will call the api protected by Azure AD/Microsoft Entra ID.
 I encourage you to follow 2nd tutorial in here: [Auth Series #2 - Protect ASP.NET Core Api with Azure Entra ID and Access It via Postman](/auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman).
 The 2nd tutorial is about a setup for the api to be protected by Azure AD/Microsoft Entra ID.
 Also, it's optional to read the 3rd tutorial that talks about calling the api via console app using **Client Credentials Flow** in here: [Auth Series #3 - Call ASP.NET Core API Protected by Azure AD/Microsoft Entra ID via Console Client Credentials Flow](/auth-series-3-call-azure-ad-microsoft-entra-id-protected-api-via-console-client-credentials-flow).

 ![2024 01 16 15H44 13](/assets/images/auth-series-4/2024-01-16_15h44_13.gif)

 The console application we'd like to build is almost the same like in the 3rd tutorial.
 The difference is, we will make use of device code flow and this flow is public client application not confidential client application like in the 3rd tutorial.

 So we have to make sure to turn on the **Allow Public Client Flow** in the Azure Portal.